khiz-k/khiz-k/README.md

 - Engineer
 - 🌱 I’m currently learning everything I can 🤣
-- 🥅 Goals: contribute more to Open Source projects and build out some business ideas 🕴️
+- 🥅 Goals: contribute more to Open Source projects🕴️

 <br />